Industrial Dermatitis Claims

 - Chemicals used in photo laboratories can be harmful to workers.

-- Hairdressers are often required to use substances that perm or colour hair.
+- Hairdressers who use chemical substances to perm or colour hair.
 These agents can be highly allergen and toxic.

 Am I At Risk Of Industrial Dermatitis?